djeada/Linux-Notes/notes/ldap.md

 LDAP is a protocol used to access and manage directory information over an IP network.
 It is open, vendor-neutral, and an industry standard.
 LDAP is commonly used for centralized authentication, where user credentials and permissions are managed in a single directory and applied across multiple systems and applications.

+TODO:
+- explain clearer client and server setup, also completely local setup
+- tests
+- more on auth

 ## Understanding LDAP Concepts

 ### Directory